plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 ### Relationships

-* FieldValueHost invokes a validation callback.
+* `FieldValueHost` reports a validation change through a callback.
-* Application Code responds to the callback.
+* Application Code receives that change.
 * Application Code updates the Field Error.

 ### Emphasis

-* Keep the UI implementation outside Jivs.
+* Keep UI implementation outside Jivs.
-* The diagram should pair with the nearby HTML showing an input and its companion Field Error holder.
+* `Application Code` is intentionally generic in this diagram.
+* Later learning material expands that application-code responsibility into a **Dispatcher Function** that delivers state to UI consumers and **Presentation Functions** that own their presentation.
+* Do not retrofit those later concepts into this introductory diagram unless the end-user diagram itself is revised.
+* The nearby example uses a simple Field Error presentation only to demonstrate the callback boundary.
+* The later `Building_Client_Validation_UI.md` document introduces the broader term **Field Error Display** and shows several possible presentations.
-* The application code may use `ElementIdentifier` and `getElement(valueHost, '{0}-error')` to locate that companion element, but do not put that lookup detail in the diagram.
+* Application code may use the `FieldValueHost` element identifier to locate related UI, but lookup mechanics do not belong in this diagram.
-* The callback example is lightweight glue, not a prescribed presentation.
-* Framework-specific modules may provide richer presentation patterns.
+* A validation change can affect more than the Field Error Display, including the editor, label, or other field UI.
-* Do not imply that Jivs renders the Field Error.
+* Do not imply that Jivs renders or directly manipulates any field UI.
+* Framework-specific integrations may deliver the same validation state through framework-native mechanisms.

 ### Reader takeaway

-A field-level validation change comes from the `FieldValueHost`; application code receives the callback and decides how the corresponding Field Error should be updated.
+A `FieldValueHost` reports validation changes to application code; presentation of those changes remains outside Jivs.

 ### Current representation

 Mermaid flowchart.

 Orientation: left-to-right.

+The current end-user diagram uses the simplified label **Field Error**.

 ---